11 Tips for Motivating Your Team

 11. Offer your time.

 Make these tips part of your routine and they will become part of who you are as a leader.
-Your employees will feel less self-conscious and will be motivated to continue to do their job well.
+Your employees will feel better about themselves and motivated to continue to do their job well.
 And, as a result, you’ll feel good about yourself and your job as well.

-Michele Eby works for Media Partners as a writer and training advisor.
+Michele Eby works for Media Partners as an Instructional Designer.
 She has worked in the training and development field for more than 15 years.
+Media Partners’ leadership training programs, “The Practical Coach 2” and “Keeping the Good Ones” were the sources for this article.